guillain/CoreBot-framework/doc/configuration.md

 # Configuration

-Each Launcher, Module and Component have them dedicated json configuration file.
+Each Launcher, Module, Controller and Component have them dedicated json configuration file.
 These file contain the exhaustive configuration capabilities of the  Launcher, Module or Component.

+Tips: each Launcher, Module, Controller and Component have them config file that include the **help**...

 To provide an easy method to configure the bot as we wish, one global configuration file cna be used to overload part or all configuration